bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 For most merchant use cases, **best practice** will be to either assign values (such as a price) directly to a variant or use adjusters on the modifier option itself.
 However, complex rules exist for rare cases where a rule condition is too complex to express in those forms easily.

 Use complex rules when an adjustment should be triggered by:
-* The selection of values across multiple modifier options
+* The selection of values across multiple modifier options.
 * The combination of a particular variant/SKU and a modifier option value.

 ### Complex rules example